gitkoogie/WeatherStation/README.md

 # WeatherStation
-Indoor weather station project.
-Captures temperature, air pressure and humidity as of now.
+A simple indoor weather station project which captures temperature, air pressure and humidity (as of now).